MAKROFREEK/dots-alien-moon/README.md

 LetsHaveKiddos | Alien Moon
 ===========================
 I was browsing r/unixporn and saw a rice/background that really caught my eye.
 This is the result of that.
+(I'm gonna link the reddit post as soon as I find it again.)

 ## Tools used
 i3-gaps, i3lock-fancy or i3lock-color & betterlockscreen, rofi, dunst, kitty, sublime, neovim, polybar, thunar, zathura.